azzhexperiment/EE4717/README.md

 Lastly, the final examination of this module promotes KISS and brainless regurgitation of the lecture content.
 Best practices and industry standards are non-existent.
 The PHP version used is so obsolete, you can't even find hosted documentation for it.

 So, yeah.
 I don't feel bad at all spreading my answers for this module.
 Check out the tutorial exercise answers at https://github.com/azzhexperiment/EE4717-course-work

+---

+### Note

+Install your own dependencies.
+I use standardjs, webpack and sass in this project.